Upload and store any leads who aren’t at a stage in your sales pipeline in Pipedrive’s Leads Inbox, a new feature available to all Pipedrive users.

 When you import data from a spreadsheet into your Leads Inbox, you can select which Pipedrive fields map to which column of your spreadsheet.

-Leads can also automatically flow into your Leads Inbox from our LeadBooster chatbot.
-All you have to do is set up the save location of your LeadBooster playbook as “Leads” and every new lead the tool finds will go straight to your Leads Inbox.
+Leads can also automatically flow into your Leads Inbox from our Chatbot, part of the LeadBooster add-on.
+All you have to do is set up the save location of your Chatbot playbook as “Leads” and every new lead the tool finds will go straight to your Leads Inbox.

 New leads will appear in bold at the top of your Leads Inbox with a blue circle so that you can strike while they are hot.
 Clicking on them will bring up all the information you had in your original spreadsheet, or that the lead put into your chatbot.